Year 6 - Blue Jays and Red Kites

 The teachers take their own class for the majority of lessons and children are usually taught, and stay with, their registered class.

-6.1 children have the use of a cloakroom where all of their belongings (such as coats and bags) are kept.
-(This is because the 6.1 classroom is quite small and there isn’t room to store these items safely.)
-In 6.2, children bring all their coats and bags into class and place them neatly under their desks.
-In the classroom/cloakroom, we have boxes at the front for the children to put their lunch boxes in.
-These are then taking to the hall at lunchtime and returned at the end of the day.
+The children bring all their coats and bags into class and place them neatly under their desks.
+In the classroom, we have boxes at the front for the children to put their lunch boxes in.
+These are then taken to the hall before lunch and returned to class at the end of the day.

 -